tudelft/inertiaEstimation/README.md

 ## Reproduce paper results

-If you're running linux, you should be able to do `make table`.
+If you're running linux, you can reproduce our paper's results.
+See the `for_publication` branch.